JHodgkins/MSP3-Movie2Archive/README.md

 - Yellow Orange: #FFB341and Red Crayola: #ED254E were used to represent the certification colours for PG and 18.
 - Silver Sand: #C4CAD0 was used to represent steel book covers of DVDs and Blue Rays and leans on a sci-fi feel.
 - Magnolia: #FCF7FF was used to represent the home, a widely used colour in many homes.
 - White: #FFFFFF and Black: 000000 were used for text and background colours as they are contrasting colours easily readable and have a feeling of sharp edges.
-- Black and white were primarily used for text, as they carry a high contrast level and are easily readable colours.
-I used a tool called Contrast Grid (colour palette) to determine the foreground and background combinations to ensure a minimum contrast ratio of 4.5:1 was maintained.

-I used a tool called Contrast Grid [view live colour palette](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=%23ffffff%0D%0A%23000000%0D%0A%23565555%0D%0A%23FFB341%0D%0A%23FCF7FF%0D%0A%23C4CAD0%0D%0A%23ED254E&es-color-form__tile-size=regular&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa) to determine the foreground and background combinations to ensure a minimum contrast ratio of 4.5:1 was maintained.
+I used a tool called Contrast Grid [view live colour palette](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=%23ffffff%0D%0A%23000000%0D%0A%23565555%0D%0A%23FFB341%0D%0A%23FCF7FF%0D%0A%23C4CAD0%0D%0A%23ED254E&es-color-form__tile-size=regular&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa) to determine the foreground and background combinations to ensure a minimum contrast ratio of 4.5:1 was maintained throughout the application.
 ![Accessible colour palette](docs/colours/accessible_colour_scheme_wcag_grid.png)

 ### Typography
 Fonts used across the application were provided by Google fonts and were used in certain areas as to maintain readability.
 The two font families used were, Big Shoulders Display and Poppins, the fonts have a default fall-back of Sans-Serif.
-Heading elements of the application use: Big Shoulders Display, which gives a movie poster style to match the applications theme with Poppins being used across the remainder of the application elements, to ensure readability for users, the base font size was also set to 18px from the browser default 16px to aid magnification and all audience users.
+Heading elements of the application use: Big Shoulders Display, which gives a movie poster style to match the applications theme with Poppins being used across the remainder of the application elements, to ensure good readability for all users.

 ### Sitemap and databases
-Sitemap routes showng a logged in/out user routes.
+Sitemap route images showng a logged in and logged out user routes.
 ![Sitemap route diagram](docs/wireframes/database_and_route_diagrams/sitemap_routes_diagram.png)

 Database structure diagram outlining data structuure across the applicatons non-relational and relational databases.
 ![Database structure diagram](docs/wireframes/database_and_route_diagrams/database_diagram.png)